Wall Street Praises Okta Inc. (OKTA) After Recent Earnings Report

 Bernstein gave a rating of “Mkt Perform” to OKTA, setting the target price at $94 in the report published on July 20th of the current year.

-Volatility was left at 5.08%, however, over the last 30 days, the volatility rate increased by 4.73%, as shares surge +0.22% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +18.33% upper at present.
+Volatility was left at 5.20%, however, over the last 30 days, the volatility rate increased by 5.04%, as shares sank -8.86% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +13.61% upper at present.

 Insider Trading